 The Best Parks in North Georgia

 Finding the best parks in North Georgia isn't too hard, with the large and expansive Chattahoochee National Forest just minutes from the Blue Ridge area.
-But, there are other smaller or less-popular parks in the area that are perfect for your family to enjoy.
+But, there are other smaller or less-popular parks in the area that is perfect for your family to enjoy.

 Chattahoochee National Forest